rafaeldelboni/cajus-nvim/README.md

 A new fennel based configuration based on this is being evaluated to in the future to replace this project.

-If you want to test the new seupt please check it on [cajus-nfnl](https://github.com/rafaeldelboni/cajus-nfnl)
+If you want to test the new setup please check it on [cajus-nfnl](https://github.com/rafaeldelboni/cajus-nfnl)

 # cajus-nvim
 A curvy and juicy neovim configuration following the "Keep it simple!" design principle.